|CS321 Syllabus: Software Requirements/Design Modeling|

 CS 321 will have a software engineering project that requires student to participate in working teams where students organize, manage, and practice a software engineering project.
 This will be a design project with some prototype implementation.
 See the project page for more details.

 CS 321 includes Writing Intensive (WI) activities that, together with those of CS 306, meet the GMU WI Requirements in the BS CS Program (http://wac.gmu.edu).
 This means you will write 1750 graded words (or about 7 standard pages).
 You will get feedback on this writing, and be able to resubmit revisions based on the feedback.
-For this course, part of the writing will include an individual essay on a software engineering topic.
-The schedule for the writing assignment will be presented in class.
+For this course, part of the writing will include an individual essay on your experiences working with your team.

 |Prerequisite||C or better in CS211|